pycontw/pybot22/README.md

 ./scripts/init_db.sh
 ```

 After the services' running, go to the discord server and send private message `!init_game` to the bot.
-This will initialize
-all channels and start receiving events.
+This will initialize channels with  welcome message and start receiving events.
 You can play the booth game now!

-If you find the bot doesn't respond to your emoji reactions, send private massage `!init_game` to the bot to re-initialize the messages again.
+If you find the bot doesn't respond to your emoji reactions, send private massage `!init_game` to the bot again to re-initialize the messages.

 To stop the services, run `docker-compose stop`.
 To restart the services, run `docker-compose start`.